Marshallese language: Classification

 Marshallese, a Micronesian language, is a member of the Eastern Oceanic subgroup of the Austronesian languages.
 The closest linguistic relatives of Marshallese are the other Micronesian languages, including Gilbertese, Nauruan, Pohnpeian, Mokilese, Chuukese, Refaluwasch, and Kosraean.
 Marshallese shows 50% lexical similarity with Gilbertese, Mokilese, and Pohnpeian.

 Within the Micronesian archipelago, Marshallese—along with the rest of the Micronesian language group—is not as closely related to the more ambiguously classified Oceanic language Yapese in Yap State, or to the Polynesian outlier languages Kapingamarangi and Nukuoro in Pohnpei State, and even less closely related to the non-Oceanic languages Palauan in Palau and Chamorro in the Mariana Islands.

 Variation

 The Republic of the Marshall Islands contains 34 atolls that are split into two chains, the eastern Ratak Chain and the western Rālik Chain.
 These two chains have different dialects, which differ mainly lexically, and are mutually intelligible.
 The atoll of Ujelang in the west was reported to have "slightly less homogeneous speech", but it has been uninhabited since 1980.

 The Ratak and Rālik dialects differ phonetically in how they deal with stems that begin with double consonants.
-Ratak Marshallese inserts a vowel to separate the consonants, while Ralik adds a vowel before the consonants (and pronounced an unwritten consonant phoneme //j// before the vowel).
+Ratak Marshallese inserts a vowel to separate the consonants, while Rālik adds a vowel before the consonants (and pronounced an unwritten consonant phoneme //j// before the vowel).
 For example, the stem kkure 'play' becomes ikkure in Rālik Marshallese and kukure in Ratak Marshallese.